 Money Conversations You Should Have Once You Are Married

-These conversations are serious, but definitely a necessity with a long-term partner.
-Some of them are a morbid, and others are uncomfortable, but it is so much better to be prepared with a plan if the worst- case scenario rears it’s ugly head.
+These conversations are serious but definitely a necessity with a long-term partner.
+Some of them are morbid, and others are uncomfortable, but it is so much better to be prepared with a plan if the worst-case scenario rears its ugly head.

 Let’s Talk About the Budget

 An important initial conversation you need to have when you get serious is the budgeting conversation.
-This is the one where you talk all things finances.
+This is the one where you talk about all things finances.
 Are you going to mix finances?
 Have one joint account for bills but keep everything else separate?
-Each do your own thing?
+Does each do your own thing?

 How will you decide who pays what each month?
 If you mix everything, how much can someone spend without discussing it with the other person?